Ole F. Norheim

 Adjunct Professor of Global Health and Population

-Ole Frithjof Norheim is a physician specializing in internal medicine and a professor in medical ethics, Dept. of Global and Public Health, University of Bergen – and this fall Visiting Professor at Department of Global Health and Population, Harvard University.
-Norheim’s research interests include distributive theories of justice, ethics, and fair priority setting in low- and high-income countries, health systems, and how to achieve Universal Health Coverage and the Sustainable Development Goal for health.
+Ole Frithjof Norheim is a physician and a professor in medical ethics, Dept. of Global Public Health and Primary care, University of Bergen.
+Norheim’s wide-ranging research interests include distributive theories of justice, population ethics, fair priority setting in low- and high-income countries, health systems, and how to achieve Universal Health Coverage and the Sustainable Development Goal for health.
 He firmly believes that priority setting for health should aim for the greatest number of healthy life years for all, fairly distributed.